There are two types of online creative writing courses.

 I’ve spent years in the writing community as a journalist, writer, and editor, and gone to more conferences than you can imagine.
 The courses below are mostly ones I know personally, and can vouch for.

 MasterClass showcases the most famous authors in the world talking about writing.
 If that’s your priority, these are the right courses for you.
-It’s $15 per month for a subscription, and they’re always adding new authors.
+It’s $15 per month for a subscription (paid annually), and they’re always adding new authors.

 - James Patterson will teach you his secret techniques for writing fast-paced and gripping fiction.